primiano/perfetto-docs/docs/case-studies/memory.md

 through the passed file, so reading a pointer to the VMA becomes the equivalent of a `read()` on the file.
-File-backed VMAs are used, for instance, by the dynamic linker (`ld`) when executing new processes or dynamically loading librares, or by the Android framework, when loading a new .dex library or accessing resources in the APK.
+File-backed VMAs are used, for instance, by the dynamic linker (`ld`) when executing new processes or dynamically loading libraries, or by the Android framework, when loading a new .dex library or accessing resources in the APK.

 **Anonymous VMAs** are memory-only areas not backed by any file.
 This is the way